 Below is a list of resources to help kids and youth learn how to plant, pick, prepare and preserve their own local food!
 Some resources are directed towards children and youth, some to parents and others to educators.
-To share your feedback on these or to let us know about other good resources, leave a comment in the children & youth section of the Forum or email email@example.com.
+To share your feedback on these or to let us know about other good resources, leave a comment or email email@example.com.

 11 Fun Ideas for Exploring Nature with Kids : “Help kids explore and learn from the wildness that’s just outside their back door and down the street.”
 (ParentMap)

 All Around the Table : A series of 12 short, beautiful films highlighting interviews with seniors from the Avalon Peninsula sharing their personal food stories and encouraging youth to connect with their food system.
 (Root Cellars Rock)